SEN Information Report

 We regularly monitor attendance and take the necessary actions to prevent prolonged unauthorised absence.
 If a pupil is absent due to long-term illness arrangements are made to support their education at home.

-We run a keeping Safe and Well week every other year to help develop children’s development and understanding of emotions and self-regulation, friendships and relationships and how to stay safe.
+We run a Keeping Safe and Well week every other year to help develop children’s development and understanding of emotions and self-regulation, friendships and relationships and how to stay safe.
 E-Safety is taught each term.
 Children throughout the school run on a daily basis to keep fit and have fun.

 Pupil’s social interactions are monitored and support provided as necessary.
 We have an ELSA (specially trained Emotional Literacy Support Assistant) who works with children to discuss their feelings and concerns and a Home School Link Worker who can support families.
 Forest Schools provides opportunities for team-work and the development of communication skills and self-confidence.
 For some children we set up a Circle of Friends support group to help them discuss social skills.
 Advice and support from CAMHs (Child and Adolescent mental Health Services) is available where needed.